tcrowe/sample-sync-websockets/docs/build-system.md

 mkdir -p src/scene src/server
 ```

 We want to be able to delete and rebuild the `./dist` directory at any time.
-It's very helpful to automate the tear-down & build-up process into `./package.json`.
+It's helpful to automate the tear-down & build-up process into `./package.json`.
 To do this, add new commands under `scripts`.

 ```json
 "scripts": {